-The exhaust emission control system is composed of appropriate carburetor settings including oxidation catalytic converter and secondary air injection system.
+The exhaust emission control system is composed of appropriate carburetor settings.
 No adjustments should be made except for an idle speed adjustment with the throttle stop screw or carburetor adjustment for high altitude operation.

 The exhaust emission control system is separate from the crankcase emission control system.